Resonances of compressible stars in precessing orbits around a spinning black hole: Affine model

 Our purpose in this paper is to study the tidal effect on a polytropic star orbiting a Kerr BH using the affine model.
 Apart from using a compressible EOS, our setup completely mirrors the one presented in \cite{stoc24}.

 As such, we assume that the star has a geodesic orbit around a spinning BH of mass $m$ and of spin parameter $a$.
 To reference the position of the star relative to the BH, we will use the Boyer-Lindquist coordinates.
 The metric and the geodesic equations are written down in Appendix \ref{geodesic}.
 We will assume spherical orbits of the star; the star stays at constant radius $r$ of the BH but its orbital plane slightly precesses around the equatorial plane.
+We assume that the mass ratio between the two objects as $m_{\text{star}}/m\ll1$ (typically $10^{-5}$ in this paper).
+Thus, we can safely treat the spacetime as fixed because the modification of the main results by changing the equations of state (see Figs.~\ref{Reson} and \ref{Reson2}) is much more significant than the correction from the mass ratio.

 The equation of the affine model (\ref{eqInertFrame}) are valid in a local inertial frame.
 Thus, we need to use Fermi-normal coordinates on the geodesics, such as the ones found in~\cite{marc83}.

 In this inertial frame, we refer to the axes of the corresponding orthonormal basis as 1, 2, and 3.
 We assume that the axis 3 points in the same direction as the orbital angular momentum of the fluid or in other words, the direction of $-(\pa/\pa\theta)^\mu$.
 Note that our 2 and 3 axes agree with the 3 and 2 axes of \cite{marc83}, and that we changed the direction of our 2-axis.
 In this case, the tidal tensor has the form given in Appendix \ref{tidalTens}.